garfix/richard/tests/integration/schank/README.md

 * Goals and Plans: states we want to achieve, and the means of getting there
     * Theory of Mind: inferring the beliefs and intents (motives and goals) of other agents
 * Affect / emotion

+Make the distinction between Working Memory where structures are built during the conversion or story understanding, and Long Term Memory, where more permanent structures are stored.

 Some systems model one or more of these in a separated way, while others try to integrate multiple phenomena in ma more uniform manner.